ZupIT/beagle-docs/content/en/android/customization/custom-beagle-activity.md

 ### 1. Layout xml

-A xml layout  file is where you host the screen component's structure, likely you do with Android Activity.
-Even if you're using Beagle to send your screen structure through  server-driven, it's still important to create this xml file to receive this content.
+A xml layout file is where you host the screen component's structure, just like in an Android Activity.
+Even if you're using Beagle to send your screen structure through server-driven, it is still important to create the xml file to receive this content.

 See below an example of an activity xml layout: